ianmeinert/fastapi/README.md

     pip install uvicorn[standard]
     ```

 Once the requirements are installed run `python ./main.py` from the commandline in the project's API directory to start the API service.
 Visit `http://127.0.0.1:5000/docs` to view the available endpoints and to test the API.
+The `[POST]` method currently stores in memory.

 ## Frontend Deployment
 Right now, the UI only demonstrates a simple `[GET]` call to the API, returning a list of recordsets.
 As development progresses, a full CRUD stack will be implemented.
 If you are forking this project, you should be able to `npm install` within the `ui` directory without further configuration.